Knowledge of Uncertain Worlds: Programming with Logical Constraints: Need of easier programming with logic

 However, \co{win(x)} being 3-valued in WFS does not allow the three outcomes to be used as three predicates or sets for further computation; the three predicates defined by the three rules do allow this.

-For example, there is no way to use draw positions, i.e., positions for which \co{win} is unknown, explicitly, say to find all reachable nodes following another kind of moves from draw positions.
-One might try to do this by adding two additional rules to the single win rule: \begin{code} lose(x) \IF \NOT win(x) draw(x) \IF \NOT win(x) \AND \NOT lose(x) \end{code} However, the result is that \co{draw(x)} is false for all positions for which \co{win(x)} is true or false, and \co{draw(x)} is unknown for all draw positions.
+For example, there is no way to use draw positions (that is, positions for which \co{win} is unknown) explicitly, say to find all reachable nodes following another kind of moves from draw positions.
+One might try to do this by adding the following two additional rules to the single win rule: \begin{code} lose(x) \IF \NOT win(x) draw(x) \IF \NOT win(x) \AND \NOT lose(x) \end{code} However, the result is that \co{draw(x)} is false for all positions for which \co{win(x)} is true or false, and \co{draw(x)} is unknown for all draw positions.

 \mypar{Stable model semantics} Stable model semantics (SMS)~\cite{GelLif88} computes a set of 2-valued models, instead of a single 3-valued model.
 It has been used for solving many constraint problems in answer set programming (ASP), because its set of 2-valued models can provide the set of satisfying solutions.